-When Andy Rubin showed off the new Motorola tablet running Android 3.0 Honeycomb, he also gave a preview of a new version of Google Maps for mobile, Google Maps 5.0.
+When Andy Rubin showcased the new Motorola tablet running Android 3.0 Honeycomb, he also provided an exciting preview of a new version of Google Maps for mobile, Google Maps 5.0.

-The new version of Google Maps for mobile will be compatible with any Android smartphone running Android 1.6 and above, although you will need one of the following smartphones to make use of the full features.
+The new version of Google Maps for mobile will be compatible with any Android smartphone running Android 1.6 and above.
+However, to take full advantage of all the new features, you will need one of the following smartphones:

 * Galaxy S